DevCloudFE/vue-devui/README.md

 🌈 Features：

-- 📦 40 high-quality components that are simple, easy to use, and flexible.
+- 📦 55 high-quality components that are simple, easy to use, and flexible.
 - 🔑 Support for TypeScript.
 - ⛰️ Support for Nuxt3.
 - ⚡ Support for on-demand import.
 - 🌍 Support internationalization.
 - 🎨 Support theme customization, and built-in seven beautiful themes such as `Galaxy`, `Sweet` and `Provence`.

-## 🌐 Installation
+## 🔧 Usage

+First install vue-devui with npm, yarn or pnpm.

 Install with npm